Get access to the exclusive HR Resources you need to succeed in 2018.

-On April 8, the U.S. Department of Labor (DOL) published in the
+The U.S. Department of Labor's (DOL) published in the

-Federal Register its long-awaited—and highly controversial—final rule to address conflicts of interest in retirement advice by applying the so-called fiduciary standard to those who provide investment advice to sponsors and participants in 401(k)-type workplace retirement plans and individual retirement accounts (IRAs).
-The rule had been made public two days earlier.
+Federal Register on April 8, 2016, its long-awaited—and highly controversial—final rule to address conflicts of interest in retirement advice.
+The rule, which had been made public two days earlier, applies the so-called fiduciary standard to those who give investment advice to sponsors and participants in 401(k)-type workplace retirement plans and individual retirement accounts (IRAs).

 The rule “affects how investment advice is provided to every 401(k) plan, every IRA, and every rollover or distribution to or from either,” according to a U.S. Chamber of Commerce